 - Grant recipient will be responsible for their own photographic equipment and computer to shoot and edit.

-- Grant recipient must have reliable transportation and a valid driver license.
+- Grant recipient must have reliable transportation and a valid driver license and insurance.

 WHAT KIND OF HOURS WILL THE PHOTOGRAPHER BE WORKING

 The grant period is a consecutive 12 weeks in duration scheduled between the months of May and September.
 The grant photographer must commit to spending the duration of that 3-month time period working in Harrison County.
 The work hours are flexible and up to the grant recipient.
 With some exceptions, the photographer can and will set their own schedule.
 This is not a traditional internship where a photographer will work a shift and clock out.
 Hopefully, a motivated candidate will realize what a unique opportunity it is to have 12 weeks of uninterrupted time to document a lively, rural American community well off the beaten path.